vhsven/project-template/README.md

 (If there are valid reasons your estimator cannot pass `check_estimator`, please [raise an issue](https://github.com/scikit-learn/scikit-learn/issues/new) at scikit-learn so we can make `check_estimator` more flexible.)

-This template is particularly useful for publishing open-source versions of algorithms that do not meet the criteria for inclusion in the core scikit-learn package (see [FAQ](http://scikit-learn.org/stable/faq.html)), such as recent and unpopular developments in machine learning.
-However, developing using this template may also be a stepping stone to eventual inclusion in the core package.

 In any case, developers should endeavor to adhere to scikit-learn's [Contributor's Guide](http://scikit-learn.org/stable/developers/) which promotes